genropy/genropy_saved/docs/genro/webpage_elements/menu.rst

     **menu attributes**:

     * *action*: allow to execute a javascript callback.
-For more information, check the :ref:`action` page
+For more information, check the :ref:`action_attr` page

     **commons attributes**: